rajveerjat/rajveerjat.github.io/_pages/about.md

 Welcome!

-I work at Western Digital in San Jose and pursue academic research in my free time.
+I work at AI/ML Lab, Western Digital in San Jose and pursue academic research in my free time.

-I hold a PhD in Econometrics from the University of California, Riverside (<a href="https://escholarship.org/uc/item/95d9k9rc" target="_blank" rel="noopener noreferrer">PhD Thesis</a>).
+I hold a PhD in Econometrics from the University of California, Riverside.

 Research Areas: Econometric Theory (High-dims, Causal, Nonparametrics), Machine Learning.